aviano88/My-Profile/README.md

 - 👋 Hi, I’m @aviano88
-- 👀 I’m interested in IoT, Machine Learning, Photography, and Hiking
+- 👀 I’m interested in IoT, Machine Learning, Cloud Computing, and Web Development
-- 🌱 currently learning python, Javascript, and C++
+- 🌱 currently learning python, HTML, CSS, Javascript, and C++
 - 📫 you can reach me by contacting aviano88@gmail.com

 *or in bahasa indonesia.